SamirPaulb/DSAlgo/README.md

 In various folders of the above topics, you can find questions and concepts related to that topic.

 - In the [Dynamic Programming](https://github.com/SamirPaul1/DSAlgo/tree/main/02_Dynamic-Programming) section, you can find all the questions covered and not covered in [Aditya Verma's](https://www.youtube.com/c/AdityaVermaTheProgrammingLord) [dynamic programming playlist](https://youtube.com/playlist?list=PL_z_8CaSLPWekqhdCPmFohncHwz8TY2Go) folder-wise with my [handwritten notes](https://raw.githubusercontent.com/SamirPaul1/DSAlgo/main/02_Dynamic-Programming/Dynamic-Programming-NOTE.pdf).

-- If you are prepareing for interview from [Striver’s SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) then the [**30-Days-SDE-Sheet-Practice**](https://github.com/SamirPaul1/DSAlgo/tree/main/30-Days-SDE-Sheet-Practice) will be helpful to you.
+- If you are preparing for an interview from [Striver’s SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) then the [**30-Days-SDE-Sheet-Practice**](https://github.com/SamirPaul1/DSAlgo/tree/main/30-Days-SDE-Sheet-Practice) will be helpful to you.
 Here I have stored solutions to questions of each day with short notes to each solution, as short notes about the approach are very helpful during revision.

+- In the  [**Questions-Sheet**](https://github.com/SamirPaul1/DSAlgo/tree/main/Questions-Sheet) directory, you can find questions asked by top product-based companies.

+- There is a collection of books and pdfs on various important computer science fundamentals in the [**BOOKS-and-PDFs**](https://github.com/SamirPaul1/DSAlgo/tree/main/BOOKS-and-PDFs) directory.

 I am continuously trying to improve this repository by adding new questions and concepts related to the respective topic.
 Please feel free to contribute to this repository.